Sears Announces It Will Close 80 More Stores In March, Company May Face Liquidation

 — The New York Times (@nytimes) December 28, 2018

-Earlier this month, the retailer was blasted for giving company executives $25.3 million in bonuses even as it was struggling to keep doors open and laid workers off during the holiday season.
+Earlier this month, the retailer was blasted for giving company executives $25.3 million in bonuses even as it was struggling to keep doors open and laying workers off during the holiday season.

 “They got $25 million in bonuses.
 Me?
 I’m late on my bills.
 The electric company is threatening to shut me off.
-And I don’t have anything left to spend on the kids this Christmas,” one former employee said.
+And I don’t have anything left to spend on the kids this Christmas,” one former employee said, as quoted by NBC News.

 The company was founded in 1893 by Richard Warren Sears and Alvah Curtis Roebuck.
 At one time, Sears was the nation’s largest retailer, with about 350,000 employees.
 At its peak, it boasted around 4,000 stores.